Policy ADA Evacuation

 PROCEDURES

-At the beginning of each academic semester the ADA list is updated by Housing and Residence Life and/or Disability Resource Center and forwarded to the University Police for file and further dissemination.
-A copy of the ADA list is also placed inside of specific fire alarm panel boxes where students live or study by the University Fire Marshal.
+At the beginning of each academic semester, the ADA list is updated by University Housing and Resident Experience and/or the Disability Resource Center and forwarded to the University of Louisville Fire Marshal for file and further dissemination.
+A copy of the ADA list is placed inside of specific fire alarm panels where students live, or where faculty/staff work by the University Fire Marshal.

 RESPONSIBILITIES